aaalgo/picpoc/README.md

   labeled, this column should be set to 0 for all rows.
 - Number of image to read from the dataset in each batch.

+With the above configuraton, PicPoc reads data in batches of 100, with 20 from positive examples and 80 from negative ones.

 The data reading API is simple.
 The following snippet reads the data in a dead loop.
 Each dataset automatically rewinds when the end is reached.